 Source: National Center for Charitable Facts and Figures, 2011

-Meanwhile, those of us in developed nations, particularly those who’ve had the opportunity for further education, are well positioned to help.
+from hunger, thirst, diarrhea and malaria – the majority of which can be easily and inexpensively prevented.
 In most cases, we want to help, but hesitate because we don’t know how, and the problems seem too large, too distant and too complex.

 Though most of us will pursue careers outside of social impact, we still want to give back in a thoughtful, meaningful and effective way.